orkank/table-converter/README.md

 # table-converter
-Tool that can convert traditional tables to various modern formats
+A tool that can convert traditional tables to various modern formats